Congestion Pricing

 Great Plans for NYC Streets

 Have I mentioned that I’m a huge fan of New York City’s Department of Transportation Commissioner, Janette Sadik-Khan?
 (Answer: yes, you’ve mentioned it.)
 She’s more like a rock star than a public official.
-She bikes to work, is a great speaker, and has traveled to cities all over the world in search of best-practice ideas [...]
+She bikes to work, is a great speaker, and has traveled to […]

 I *STILL* Support Congestion Pricing